JoshDoody/joshdoody.github.io/_posts/2017-08-08-resignation-letter.md

 ## <a name="resignation-letter-template" class="below-nav">Resignation letter template to give your notice

 Keep your resignation letter short and sweet.
 You want to make it clear that you're leaving and that you plan to wrap up your open projects and facilitate the transitioning of your work to other colleagues.
 But you don't want to over-communicate.

+This letter of resignation template will work for almost any situation whether you're leaving for personal reasons or a great new opportunity at another company.

 <div class="sample-email">
 <p>